11nonali23/Advanced-Workout-Clock/README.md

 * The user can create an activity for the timer and schedule one or more timers that are also divided into work and rest.

-* I will plot the datastored for chronometer and for timer into some graphs.
+* I will plot the data stored for chronometer and for timer into some graphs.
 The graphs types are not chosen yet.

 ## Front-End